obophenotype/obsolete-hdo/src/experimental/README.md

 One option is to use Orphanet by itself, or the combination of Orphanet plus OMIM.
-However, The ORDO ontology representation of Orphanet presents a number of challenges.
+However, The ORDO ontology representation of Orphanet presents a number of challenges, outlined below.

 ## Hierarchy issues with ORDO